 How to Celebrate Pride: Take part in the party that’s the Puerto Rice Pride Parade in San Juan on June 5th, 2022.

 Known for its inexpensive party scene, this resort town off the Mexico coast offers a laid-back and romantic atmosphere.
 In Puerto Vallarta guests stroll across the El Malecon boardwalk day and night.
 The boardwalk provides art sculptures, historic landmarks, and a variety of ethnic foods all along Banderas Bay.
 The nightlife is filled with a range of choices for LGBTQIA+ travelers— from lounges to upscale bars and clubs.
 The Gay Vallarta Bar Hopping Tour runs a few times per week during the tourist season and features the best hotspots in town.

 How to Celebrate Pride: 2022’s Pride is over for the year, but make plans to visit at the end of May 2023 for parties and parades!

 The world is filled with so many welcoming places to relax, celebrate, and indulge.
 No matter what one seeks on a trip, these cities can cater to every desire.
 Contact your GOGO-backed travel advisor to start planning.

 Please note: Travel requirements and health standards are continually changing.
-This includes a new CDC rule that requires all travelers returning to the United States to have a negative COVID-19 virus test.
-Visit our parent company Flight Centre Travel Group’s COVID-19 Travel Map for up-to-date information.
+Visit our COVID-19 Travel Map for up-to-date information.